 “Our greatest strength is the small size and personal attention we give our students,” said Conner.
 “It’s hard not to become friends with the students in your class.”

 So what’s in store for the future?
 Conner sees growing the Gaming Club.
-“Eports, or virtual sports, have gained a lot of momentum recently,” said Conner.
-“It’s getting pretty common for schools to have esports teams compete online with one another.
+“Esports, or virtual sports, have gained a lot of momentum recently,” said Conner.
+“It’s getting pretty common for schools to have Esports teams compete online with one another.
 Perhaps the biggest hurdle is figuring out which game(s) to use for competition.
 Probably the most common ones out there today is League of Legends, followed by Dota 2 and Counter-Strike.
 There are pro-gamers out there and the stakes for winners are high.”

 The E. J. Shaheen Chair for Teaching and Excellence Award was initiated in 1984 with a generous donation from E. J. Shaheen, one of the original Glen Oaks Board members.
 Shaheen, a college professor, lawyer, and business owner, placed a high value on education and spent much of his later life promoting high quality education and education institutions, including Glen Oaks.
 The award is administered through the Glen Oaks Foundation.